-Whether you are mixing dry food with another type of dry food, or dry food with wet food, it's important that you don't add anything to a therapeutic diet without first consulting a veterinary expert.
+Whether you are mixing dry food with another type of dry food, or dry food with canned or wet food, it's important that you don't add anything to a therapeutic diet without first consulting a veterinary expert.
 It may have the side effect of diluting the precise formulation and counteracting the intended benefits for your furry friend.
-For instance, if your pet requires a grain-free diet, then mixing a food which contains rice or flour will lead to medical issues.
+For instance, if your pet requires a grain-free diet, then mixing a food that contains rice or flour will lead to medical issues.

 Read more: Which Diet is Best For Your Dog?

 4. Don't Begin Mixing Your Pet's Food Without First Consulting A Veterinary Expert

 A lot of pet foods are formulated for different life stages, lifestyle or a particular health condition.
 Before feeding your dog the mixture of different pet foods, do consult your veterinarian to make sure you are giving your pet the right combination and right amount for his age and health condition.
 Mixing pet food should not be taken lightly as it can bring negative effects such as weight gain and excessive intake of vitamins.
 Therefore, it's always worth to consult your veterinarian to determine whether which diet can be a better solution for your picky eater.